depuits/ned/README.md

 + `singleOutputs`: when `true` output connectors only allow a single connection.
 Default is `false`.
 + `screenToWorld`: function to translate screen coördinates to world coördinates.
 This is used to corectly position nodes and paths when you enable a pan and/or zoom on the svg.
 Default is `(pos) => { return pos; }`.

 The `screenToWorld` function should be correctly set before any connections are made.
 Any paths added before this will be drawn incorrectly.
+In this method the `this` object links to the editor trying to translate the position.

 ScreenToWorld example with svg position offset.
 ```javascript